Teresa Castellanos, Immigrant Services Coordinator

 I am from... home made tortillas, papas con chorizo and coffee.

 I am from... the smell of wet earth, the sounds of crickets in the fields, and the smell of roses my grandmother planted around her house.

 I am from...
 "Si se puede," "We are still here," and "You are my other self."

-Teresa Castellanos has worked with the diversity of immigrant communities for over 25 years.
-She began her career as a labor organizer with Justice for Janitors and the Health Workers Union and worked for Catholic Charities’ Immigration Program leading the organizations' citizenship efforts in the mid 1990s.
-For the past 18 years she has been a guiding force behind the Santa Clara County's citizenship and immigrant integration programs.
-Through her efforts, in collaboration with community based agencies and other colleagues, 131,000 County residents have received assistance in their citizenship process.
+Teresa Castellanos has worked with the diversity of immigrant communities for over 30 years.
+She began her career as a labor organizer with Justice for Janitors and the Health Workers Union.
+She worked for Catholic Charities’ Immigration Program leading the organizations' citizenship efforts in the mid-1990s.
+For the past 23 years she has been a guiding force behind the Santa Clara County's citizenship and immigrant integration programs.
+Through her efforts, in collaboration with community based agencies and other colleagues, 133,000 County residents have received assistance in their citizenship process.

 She is a contributing author to Bridging Borders in Silicon Valley and KIN: Knowledge of Immigrant Nationalities, two books based on the data from the Summit on Immigrant Needs and Contributions, as well as the recent Office of Human Relations report A Tale of Two Valleys: The Price we Pay for Living in Santa Clara County.

 Milina Jovanovic, Immigrant Services Coordinator

 she / her / hers

 Focus areas: research, analysis, events coordinator, citizenship, and leads the Immigrant Programs Task Force